-When the young hippie couple moved in across the street, Major Charles Cornelius McWilton counted two small children: one a babe in arms, the other a little girl who was past toddling and well into running.
+When the new neighbors moved in across the street, Major Charles Cornelius McWilton counted two hippie parents and two small children.
+One, a babe in arms; the other, a little girl who was past toddling, and well into running.
 Though retired, Major McWilton continued to live a highly ordered life and was none too pleased about these new arrivals.

 The husband had a shifty look about him, with that wide tie and bushy mustache.
 The wife wore a shapeless muumuu every day.
-Her predecessor (the previous lady of the house across the street) used to drive to the grocery store wearing her curlers, which was bad enough.
-This one left her long, lank hair hanging down in her eyes.
+She also left her long, lank hair hanging down in her eyes.
 She probably hadn’t seen the inside of a beauty salon in her entire life.

 The most upsetting part of his morning watch these days was when the hippie father went outside — wearing only his underwear — to pick up the newspaper.
 Of course he subscribed to The Los Angeles Times.
 That commie rag.
 Exposed himself to the entire neighborhood, practically.

-Although it was an especially sweltering Indian summer in the foothills of the San Gabriel mountains, Major McWilton made no excuses for his own appearance.
+It was quite a sweltering Indian summer that year in Southern California.
+Things got especially stifling inside the post-war, mass-produced homes of their modest neighborhood.
+Air conditioning was a luxury reserved for far more tony areas.
+Nevertheless, Major McWilton made no excuses for his appearance.
 Each day, he donned a clean, button-down shirt, a narrow dark tie, freshly-pressed slacks, and shined shoes.
+He refused to wear those “desert boots” that had become so fashionable of late.

-“Your Sears catalogue came to our house on accident, Mister,” she chirped.
+“Your Thearth catalogue came to our house on accident, Mithter,” she chirped.

 “By accident,” he corrected.
 He accepted the catalogue and noticed a sprinkling of freckles across her forehead, cheeks, and arms.
-Her dimpled smile reminded him of his daughter, whom he hadn’t spoken to in over a decade.
-He wondered whether she ever did marry that hippie motorcycle-riding bastard.
+Her dimpled smile and newly missing bottom front teeth reminded him of his daughter, Gail.
+He hadn’t spoken to her in over a decade.
+He wondered whether she ever did marry that motorcycle-riding bastard.
+Beatnik.

 “You can call me Major McWilton.
 I’m not a Mister, I’m a Major,” he told the little girl standing before him.

 “Manger?
-Like the one they put Jesus in when there wasn’t no room at the inn?”
+Like the one they put Jesuth in when there was no wooms at the inn?”
 She didn’t wait for a response; she was clearly very eager to have a new captive audience.
-“My gramma has a manger.
-She lets me sedditup under the twee at Christmastime.
+“My gwamma has a manger.
+She lets me thedditup under the twee at Christmathtime.
 I can’t hardly wait!”

 He grinned in spite of himself, and let her mispronunciations and grammatical errors go uncorrected.
 He used to be wild about Christmas, too, when he was her age.
 He thought back to the time he played one of the Three Wise Men in his annual grammar school pageant.